MicrosoftDocs/win32/desktop-src/Msi/key-format-types.md

 ---
-Description: 'The Key Format Types of configurable data may be used in text fields to provide a key into a database table.' ms.assetid: '9f3ce218-1243-4eba-9866-113200fefa30'
+Description: The Key Format Types of configurable data may be used in text fields to provide a key into a database table. ms.assetid: 9f3ce218-1243-4eba-9866-113200fefa30
 title: Key Format Types
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Key Format Types